-- 1. a flat rate of 20.5 cents per invoiced gallon, and - 2. a variable sales and use tax rate of 11.7 cents per invoiced gallon as of January 1, 2008.
+- 1. a flat rate of 20.5 cents per invoiced gallon, and - 2. a variable wholesale sales and use tax rate of 5.0 percent (12.9 cents per invoiced gallon as of January 1, 2012).

 The variable component of the tax is the Consumers Sales and Service Tax and Use Tax, which is based on the average wholesale price of gasoline and special fuel as determined by the State Tax Commissioner.
 Each January 1, the State Tax Commissioner will determine the average wholesale price for the annual period based on sales data gathered for the preceding period of July 1 through October 31.
-However, the average wholesale price will never be deemed to be less than 97 cents per gallon.
+However, the average wholesale price will never be deemed to be less than \$2.34 per invoiced gallon.